chapel-lang/chapel/man/chpl.rst

     Specify runtime support for additional file systems.
-This flag corresponds with and overrides the $CHPL\_AUX\_FILESYS environment variable (defaults to ’none’).
+This flag corresponds with and overrides the $CHPL\_AUX\_FILESYS environment variable (defaults to 'none').

 **--comm <comm-impl>**

     Specify the communication implementation to use for inter-\ *locale* data transfers.
-This flag corresponds with and overrides the $CHPL\_COMM environment variable (defaults to ’none’).
+This flag corresponds with and overrides the $CHPL\_COMM environment variable (defaults to 'none').

 **--comm-substrate <conduit>**